-Participation in CIBM by foreign institutional investors (where such is mentioned in the investment policy of the relevant Fund) via Bond Connect is governed by rules and regulations as promulgated by the Mainland Chinese authorities, i.e., the PBOC and the State Administration of Foreign Exchange ("SAFE").
+Participation in CIBM by foreign institutional investors (where such is mentioned in the investment policy of the relevant Fund) via a Foreign Access Regime (e.g. RQFII or QFII Regulations) and/or via Bond Connect is governed by rules and regulations as promulgated by the Mainland Chinese authorities, i.e., the PBOC and the State Administration of Foreign Exchange ("SAFE").
 Such rules and regulations may be amended from time to time and include (but are not limited to):